-The FPT1report should consist of two parts:
+The report should consist of two parts:

-(i) Weekly report, which consist of the summary of tasks performed throughout the week including a detailed description of one main job performed that week
+- (i) Weekly report, which consist of the summary of tasks performed throughout the week and a description of one main job performed that week - (ii) Final report, describing a particular technical process.
+The technical process may consist of a topic such as: - Repair and maintenance of irrigation/water supply system - Repair of a water pump/water storage tank

-- (ii) Final report, describing a particular technical process.
-The technical process may consist of a topic such as: - Repair and maintenance of machinery, e.g., a combine harvester, a tractor, a processing plant, an irrigation pump, etc. - Fault finding in electrical circuits; processing plant wiring, etc - Fabrication of simple parts in the workshop
+- Fault finding in electrical circuits - Fabrication of simple parts in workshop etc.